 Grant County Fire Department

-Fire Chief John Crosby has over 25 years on the Fire Department.
-John is assisted in his duties by six other officers that have a combined service of over 65 years.
+Fire Chief John Crosby has over 35 years in the Fire Department.
+John is assisted in his duties by five other officers that have a combined service of over 60 years.
 Each officer has various duties within the department.

-The Fire Department currently has 26 members that protect the citizens of Grant County.
-GCFD will foster teamwork, ethics and high expectations for members to build mutual respect, trust and friendship.
+The Fire Department currently has 25 members that protect the citizens of Grant County.
+GCFD will foster teamwork, ethics, and high expectations for members to build mutual respect, trust, and friendship.
 GCFD encourages a balance between work and health and will provide an opportunity for members to grow and have fun.

 Grant County Fire Department serves the cities of Ulysses and Hickok, as well as the county.
 The Fire Department coverage is approximately 576 square miles and has a population of 7,790 residents.
-GCFD provides fire protection, suppression and education to its residents.
-This protection is provided by one station located on the north side of Ulysses.
+GCFD provides fire protection, suppression, and education to its residents.
+This protection is provided by one station located on the east edge of Ulysses.

 GCFD is a quality organization dedicated to answering the needs of the community with highly skilled people who care.
 Grant County Fire Department strives to be a leader in the community through: